-Brainworx designed the bx_limiter to be used on multiple busses to smooth things out and glue them together prior to running through a full blown mastering limiter, like the Brainworx bx_XL V2.
+Brainworx designed bx_limiter to be used on multiple busses to smoothen things out and glue them together prior to running through a full blown mastering limiter, like the Brainworx bx_XL V2 or bx_masterdesk.
+These plugins work best - and most importantly sound best - when they don't have TOO MUCH limiting to do.

 Here are some recommended uses of the bx_limiter: